James Wilson (Archdeacon of Manchester)

-James Maurice Wilson (6 November 1836, Castletown, Isle of Man – 15 April 1931, Steep, Petersfield, Hampshire, England) was a British priest in the Church of England as well as a theologian, teacher and astronomer.
+James Maurice Wilson (6 November 1836, Castletown, Isle of Man – 15 April 1931, Steep, Hampshire) was a British priest in the Church of England as well as a theologian, teacher and astronomer.

 Early life

 Wilson and his twin brother, Edward Pears Wilson, attended King William's College on the Isle of Man from August 1848 to midsummer 1853 (his twin died in December 1856).
 Their father Edward, vicar of Nocton in Lincolnshire, had earlier been headmaster there.
 According to his autobiography, Wilson had a rather unhappy time at King William's College.
-He later studied at Sedbergh School.
+He later studied at Sedbergh School (between 1853-1855).

 Wilson entered St John's College, Cambridge, in 1855, where he was Senior Wrangler in 1859.
 He received a Master of Arts degree in 1862 and was a fellow from 1859 to 1868.